-Secondary smoke may harm your infant’s small, developing lungs.
-Research studies link secondhand smoke to increased susceptibility to colds, coughs, wheezing, pneumonia, bronchitis, ear infections, and asthma.
-Such exposure may increase the risk of your baby dying from Sudden Infant Death Syndrome (SIDS).
+Secondhand smoke is a very serious health risk for your baby.
+It affects an infant’s small, developing lungs.
+Research shows that it can make your baby more prone to colds, coughs and wheezing and can put them at higher for pneumonia, bronchitis, ear infections and asthma.
+It also may increase the risk of a baby dying from Sudden Infant Death Syndrome (SIDS).

 For your baby’s health and safety, do not smoke or allow others to smoke around your baby or inside your home.